meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

-The agent's abilities have so far been mostly limited to data retrieval and analysis; there's no transaction, no update, no ACTion.
+The agent's abilities have so far been mostly limited to data retrieval and analysis; there's no transaction, no update, no *ACT*ion.
 Agents in general will take action, beyond *retrieving data from other systems* to provide much better value to the user.
 You should think of agents that *do things* such as sending emails, updating CRMs, placing work orders, approving requests, and so on.
 Although in the previous challenge we've already dealt with an agent that does something (sending a signal), we're going to create a more concrete example in this challenge.

 ### Description